 Contribute to the daily ins and outs of our resettlement offices.
 Assist with various office-related tasks such as completing routine forms for clients, filing and organizing paperwork, and helping in the reception area as needed.
 Requirements: Background check , 12 week commitment and daytime availability.

-Volunteer interpret for a number of different program services including orientations, scheduling appointments, and other CRIS-related activities as needed.
+Volunteer to interpret for a number of different program services including orientations, scheduling appointments, and other CRIS-related activities as needed.
 Most needed languages include Somali, Nepali, Arabic, Farsi, Swahili, Kinyarwanda, Mai Mai, Tigrinya, Oromo.
 If you speak a second language fluently that is not listed here, please apply and we will be in touch as needs arise.

 If any of these opportunities interest you, please complete the appropriate form below.
 Please note that only Welcome Teams and Grocery Grams have a separate application, all other opportunities fall under our general Volunteer Application: